boomcamp/PHP-MVC-Information-System/README.md

 	 */
     public function dashboard()
     {
-    	//Create function that will login page if session is not present.
+    	# Create function that will redirect to login page if session is not present

     	$data['students'] = $this->Imodel->get_students();
     	$data['course'] = $this->Imodel->get_course();